Dodgers vs. Brewers Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 42 hits with 10 doubles, five home runs and 19 walks.
+- Freeman has recorded 43 hits with 11 doubles, five home runs and 19 walks.
 He has driven in 14 runs with four stolen bases.

 Freeman Recent Games